mukundtheamateur/faceblurbymukund/README.md

 # faceblurbymukund
 ## IN THIS PROJECT ,
-## their is two type of blur option
+## their are two type of blur option
 (1).Gaussian
 (2).Pixelate